close-dev-team/mobile-close-channel-sdk-ios/Sample/README.md

 # Using the App

 ## Access to the binary
+---

-⛔️ The binary of the SDK framework is in a private repository: https://github.com/close-dev-team/mobile-close-channel-sdk-binary-ios.
-Please first contact [us](mailto:maurice@thecloseapp.com) to get access to this repository.
-Make sure you received and accepted the invite before you continue.
+⛔️ IMPORTANT: The binary of the SDK framework is in a private repository.
+[Read this to see how to get access](../doc/binary_access.mds).

-Then [use a Personal Access Token (PAT) on GitHub as explained here](../doc/binary_access.md) to clone the repository of the SDK framework binary.
-Use this token later when asked for a username and password for access to private repository.
+---

 Start with cloning this repository: